-Easter Eggs Confound Me
+Easter Baskets Confound Me

 You can refer to so many posts on this page that share that “The Manual of The Mother Church” specifically states that we can have no special celebration for Easter.

 I got to thinking about this last week.
 The religion proclaims to be Christian.
 And most Christians think that God gave us his “only begotten son.”
 And at some point along Christ Jesus’s journey, he died, laid in the tomb about 3 days, and then arose from the dead.
 This is a true miracle of a story.
 Christianity created a holiday from the Pagan tradition of Ostara, and named it Easter, to celebrate the resurrection of Jesus from the tomb.

 And yet, Mary Baker Eddy said so clearly in “The Manual of The Mother Church” not to celebrate it.

 My new journey and studies have taught me about narcissists.
 Eddy was clearly a narcissistic.
 My thoughts took me to the clear realization recently that she didn’t want any special days of devotion to Jesus; because she wanted every day to be about her.
 Continuing to think about this a bit more, I remember the Weekly Bible Lesson.
 Where we read the imperfect Holy Bible, and then have her to interpret it to us with her book, “Science and Health.”
 She gets the last word in.
 Every day, for every Christian Scientist.

 I was once yelled at for daring to find a daycare center for the children of our Sunday School to have an Easter Egg hunt.
 It is so ingrained in the Christian Science mind set that we do NOT celebrate Easter.

 Well, I am now decidedly OUT of the Christian Science mindset and church.